Four Art Galleries to Check Out This Fall

 Maybe you’re feeling a distinct crispness in the air.
 Or maybe you’re noticing the occasional splashes of yellow, red, or gold among summer’s leaves of green.

 Celebrate summer’s last hurrah by visiting some of Northeastern Ontario’s many art galleries and museums!
-Here are five suggestions that capture the history, the culture, and the spirit of the north.
+Here are four suggestions that capture the history, the culture, and the spirit of the north.

 Ojibwe Cultural Foundation

 The Ojibwe Cultural Foundation on M’Chigeeng First Nation on Manitoulin Island is home to the Mnidoo Mnising Spirit Gallery.
 This public art gallery promotes contemporary Anishnaabe art and showcases works by emerging and established Indigenous artists.
 Leland Bell, Darlene Naponse, Christian Chapman, and Leonard Beam are some of the artists whose work has been exhibited.

 Heritage art forms such as quill boxes, ash and sweetgrass baskets, and antler carvings by skilled Anishinabek artists are also on display.
 Browse the Gift Shop for books, crafts, T-shirts and other treasures to take home.

 Admission is by donation, and for information about gallery hours, visit the website.